hack3rs.ca network-security

 2. Suricata as a Detection and Inspection Engine

-Use Suricata alerts as an entry point, not the end of analysis.
-Confirm with surrounding network context and host telemetry before escalating severity.
+Treat a Suricata alert as an entry point, not a conclusion.
+Confirm with surrounding network context from Zeek logs and relevant host telemetry before deciding severity and response action.

 Normal Behavior